Esri/arcgis-pro-sdk-community-samples/UtilityNetwork/CreateTransformerBank/CreateTransformerBank (C#).md

 1. In Visual Studio click the Build menu.
 Then select Build Solution.
 1. Click Start button to open ArcGIS Pro.
 1. ArcGIS Pro will open.
-1. Open a map view that contains at least one Feature Layer whose source points to a Feature Class that participates in a utility network.
+1. Open C:\Data\UtilityNetwork\UtilityNetworkSamples.aprx or a map view that references a utility network with the correct schema
 1. Select a feature layer or subtype group layer that participates in a utility network or a utility network layer
 1. Click on the Add-in tab on the ribbon
 1. Click on the Create Transformer Bank tool